rosen-nxt/netserializer/Doc.md

 the added types, which must then be delivered to other instances.

 ## Settings

+- AutomaticallyAddUnknownTypesDuringSerialization (This property is added by Rosenxt):
+Instead of adding the types with a constructor argument or the method AddTypes it is possible to set the property AutomaticallyAddUnknownTypesDuringSerialization in the settings to true.
+Then each unknown type will be added during serialization to the internal type map.
+As above mentioned it is then required to transfer this type map to instances of the serializer which are used for deserialization.
+This works only for types which are by default serializable by the serializer or for which a custom serializer is added.

 You can provide `NetSerializer.Settings` instance when initializing netserializer to enable support for `IDeserializationCallback` or